aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 $PSCID_$CandID_$VisitLabel.ext where ext is one of the extensions above.

 X-Is-Phantom is a required header that must be sent as part of the request.

-X-Is-Phantom must be set to `1` if the fileset is a phantom.
+If the fileset a phantom, set X-Is-Phantom as follows:

+`X-Is-Phantom: 1`

-X-Is-Phantom must be set to `0` for a fileset that is not a phantom.
+If the fileset is not a phantom, set X-Is-Phantom as follows:

+X-Is-Phantom: 0

+X-Overwrite is an optional header.
+It can be used to overwrite or rename an the Dicom fileset that has been uploaded before.
+By default the server will reject modifying a previously uploaded Dicom fileset.

+To overwrite the fileset, set X-Overwrite as follows:

+`X-Overwrite: overwrite`

+To rename the fileset, set X-Overwrite as follows:

+`X-Overwrite: rename`

 Returns JSON data upon success having the form: